Does Collagen Work In Serums & Creams? What You Need to Know

 "When a collagen supplement is hydrolyzed, the collagen has been broken down, making it easier for you to absorb," says Robinson.
 From there, the broken-down collagen peptides travel throughout the body; in the case of skin, they help support your body's natural collagen production.* Engelman explains the process of hydrolyzing collagen further.
 "Oral supplements can help to support the body's natural collagen production by being absorbed through the bloodstream," she says.* "Hydrolyzed collagen is easiest to digest, as it is broken down into the smallest forms of peptides and amino acids."

-Other actives to stimulate collagen.
+3 topical actives that actually stimulate collagen.

 Then there's the other go-to for collagen production: vitamin C. "Collagen synthesis relies on vitamin C, so I always recommend a topical vitamin C antioxidant serum," Robinson says.
 "Vitamin C supports the body's natural ability to produce collagen, and it defends against damage that may expedite a further breakdown of collagen."
 Vitamin C is also great for decreasing the appearance of hyperpigmentation and helps improve the overall appearance of the skin.

 3. Glycolic acid